nickmoline/nickmoline.github.io/_posts/2011-09-18-on-the-difficulty-of-pottermore-house-cup-competitions.md

 ## _&#8220;Yes, Yes, well done, Slytherin,&#8221; said Dumbledore. &#8220;However, recent events must be taken into account.&#8221;_

 I have a great deal of sympathy for the team developing Pottermore as they attempt to keep the house cup fair.
-I have some experience at doing the same thing in that I have developed a similar House Cup championship for the <a href="http://www.hogwartslive.com/" target="_blank">HogwartsLive.com</a> text based Role Playing Game.
+I have some experience at doing the same thing in that I have developed a similar House Cup championship for the [HogwartsLive](http://www.hogwartslive.com/) text based Role Playing Game.
 On HL, I, like I imagine TH_NK, found it very difficult to come up with an algorithm that more or less gives every house an equal shot at winning the house cup.

 The difficulty I found was in creating a system that rewards activity, but is not prone to &#8220;gaming the system&#8221; which is hard when points are generated automatically.